ITU-BDSA2024-GROUP17/Chirp/docs/report.md

 The website can then be accessed via http://localhost:5163 in a browser.

+_Note: Informatory logs (some libaries are set to only print warnings) will be printed to standard out (the terminal)._

 ### How to run production build

 Build the project for production